dlpnd/nvr-wiki/docs/Shaders/Tonemapping.md

 Highlight saturation for VT Lottes, controls how saturated bright elements are as they approach the White Point

 >Default: 1.0

 ---

-### BloomExponent

-Makes the bloom more spread out or more focused

->Default: 0.9

----

-### BloomStrength

-Scales the game's bloom pass strength

->Default: 0.3

----